 ESP Eclipse Limited FR

-Used on: With Me (Massive Power Mix) (?)Body: Mahogany
+Used on: With Me (Massive Power Mix) (?), Thrill of the Feel (?)Body: Mahogany

 Neck: Maple